seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab07-Prepare-and-deploy-Cloud-Adoption-plan-and-customize-it/LabExercise-1.md

         Please select : **Yes**, then select **Next**.

-8. On **Organizational alignment and Skills Readiness Plans** section, Please select the answers for each questions:
+8. On **Organizational alignment and Skills Readiness Plans** section, select the answers for each questions as below:

    1. Do the appropriate people and teams have foundational level knowledge of cloud services and how those services are provided with Microsoft Azure?